kitomer/bunny/README.md

 type inference rules (s. https://www.cs.princeton.edu/courses/archive/spring12/cos320/typing.pdf) in order to make it possible to apply mathematical methods for reasoning about Bunnys type system.

+- a Bunny program is conceptually always single-thread/single-process, as lightweight as possible (also mostly statically allocated memory)
+- memory model:
+  - no global variables, only function-local variables
+  - by default each function variable is implemented as an ARRAY so to have one data value per function call, but this can be overriden to allow "static" variables, which access the same value for every time the function is called (jumped to)

 ### Fundamental language constructs (stuff the AST is made of):

 The following "things" in Bunny are the stuff that make up the AST (abstract syntax tree) when Bunny code is parsed: